kinsin5/kinsin5/README.md

 # Hi there

-I'm master masdter data junior analyst and CS student.
+I'm master data junior analyst and CS student.

 Currently working on my PowerBi, Python and SQL skills.